Impress your dining partner with these restaurant-quality meals you can make in less than 30 minutes.

-Meal for Two #3: Curry Chickpea–Stuffed Sweet Potatoes
+Recipe for Two #3: Curry Chickpea–Stuffed Sweet Potatoes

 This meatless dish from Deborah Murphy, R.D.N., blogger at Dietitian Debbie Dishes, is packed with unique flavors from easy-to-use ingredients: sweet potatoes, spinach, chickpeas, and Greek yogurt.
 It’s perfect for colder months when you want something hearty and comforting, but you can make it anytime, Murphy says.